petergridge/Irrigation-V5/README.md

 * Have a different sensor for different areas

 ### Time or Volume based watering
 You can define a 'flow sensor' that provides a volume/minute rate. eg litres per minute.
-Once defied the 'water' attribute will be read as volume eg 15 litres not 15 minutes.
+Once defined the 'water' attribute will be read as volume eg 15 litres not 15 minutes.

 ### Zone Group
 You can optionally group zones to run concurrently or sequentially.
 Blank groups or where a zone_group is not defined will be sequential zones.
 Zones are grouped by having the same text value, for example each zone with a value of 'A' will run concurrently.